Mrs YGP

-Yecha Gunja Rajalakshmi Parthasarathy (27 November 1925 – 6 August 2019), better known as Mrs YGP, was an Indian journalist, educationist and social worker.
+Rajalakshmi Parthasarathy (27 November 1925 – 6 August 2019), better known as Mrs YGP, was an Indian journalist, educationist and social worker.
 She was the founder and dean of the Padma Seshadri Bala Bhavan.
 Rajalakshmi was awarded the Padma Shri in 2010, India's fourth highest civil honour for her contribution to literature and education.

 Personal life

 Rajalakshmi was born in Madras on 27 November 1925 into an affluent and educated family, the daughter of Burmah Shell employee R. Parthasarathy and his wife Alamelu Amma.
 Her father was the son of Indian independence activist, Dewan Bahadur T. Rangachari and her mother was a homemaker.
 Her cousin K. Balaji was an actor and director in the Tamil film industry.

 Rajalakshmi studied at St. John's School and Holy Cross College, Madras and received a graduate degree in journalism from the University of Madras in 1947, at a time when few women in India undertook higher studies.
 She was the only woman in her class and the first woman in her family to graduate.
-Later, she completed her M. Ed. and acquired a master's degree in history from the University of Madras also.
+Later, she completed her M. Ed. and acquired a master's degree in history from the University of Madras.

 She was married to playwright Y. G. Parthasarathy, and they had two sons, Y. G. Rajendran and Y. G. Mahendran, a Tamil film and stage actor.
 Rajalakshmi died in Chennai on 6 August 2019 at age 93 due to a cardiac arrest.
 She was replaced by Mrs. Sheela Rajendran, her daughter-in-law.